Dopamine is an important brain chemical involved in motor

 How is this neurotransmitter made?

-Dopamine is made from the amino acid tyrosine.
+Dopamine is made from the amino acid tyrosine, however taking a tyrosine supplement is not a helpful way to increase dopamine since the tyrosine can be metabolized also in different paths.
 Once produced, it can, in turn, convert into the brain chemicals norepinephrine and epinephrine.
 The full sequence is: Phenylalanine converts to Tyrosine, then to L-Dopa, followed by Dopamine which in turns converts to Norepinephrine and Epinephrine

 Dopamine can improve sex drive.
 Serotonin has the opposite effect, it dampens it.
 Certain natural supplements can increase dopamine levels and enhance sexual interest, for instance mucuna pruriens.
 Herbs involved in libido enhancement are included in Passion Rx, a potent aphrodisiac formula that boosts sex drive.